SumairNibber/oim3690/README.md

-# oim3690
+# oim3690 - web development
-course work for oim
+This is my course repository

+## About me
+-Name: Sumair Nibber